Why do people age differently?

 - Research findings suggest serum lipids increase with age until puberty and decline thereafter

-This edition of Aged Care Guide looks at the role lipidome plays in the ageing process, along with age-related conditions, such as type-two diabetes and Alzheimer’s disease.
-In this guide, readers will be treated to new research which gives senior Australians insight into how some people age better than others and how a person’s body may change over time.
+This edition of the Aged Care Guide looks at the role lipidome plays in the ageing process, along with age-related conditions, such as type-two diabetes and Alzheimer’s disease.
+In this guide, readers will be treated to new research that gives senior Australians insight into how some people age better than others and how a person’s body may change over time.

 What are lipids?